-- (1) Unless otherwise permitted by this emergency order, a person must not move any bees, hives, or bee feeders into, out of or within: - (a) the Varroa mite general emergency zone, - (b) the Varroa mite eradication emergency zone, or - (c) the Varroa mite surveillance emergency zone.
+- (1) Unless otherwise permitted by this emergency order, a person must not move any bees, hives, or bee feeders into, out of or within: - (a) the Varroa mite general emergency zone,

-- (2) A person may move any bees within premises to undertake a surveillance action, but if the premises are in more than one emergency zone, the person must not move the bees into a different emergency zone. - (3) A person may move any bees within premises for the purposes of disposal and destruction if directed to by an authorised officer. - (4) A person may move a queen bee with any escort bees, and a queen cell if the movement is authorised by clause 42, clause 53 or clause 57. - (5) A person may move a permitted bee feeder into and within premises to feed bees. - (6) A person may move a hive or a permitted bee feeder within premises for disposal and destruction if directed by an authorised officer. - (7) The following persons are authorised to move hives or any bee feeder for disposal and destruction, if the bees from the hive have been destroyed in accordance with clause 21(3): - (a) an authorised officer, or - (b) a person directed to do so by an authorised officer. - (8) Unless otherwise permitted by this emergency order, a person in charge of premises must not permit another person to move any bees onto those premises. - (9) Unless otherwise permitted by this emergency order, a person must not accept or receive any bees that have been moved by another person.
+- (b) the Varroa mite eradication emergency zone, or - (c) the Varroa mite surveillance emergency zone. - (2) A person may move any bees within premises to undertake a surveillance action, but if the premises are in more than one emergency zone, the person must not move the bees into a different emergency zone. - (3) A person may move any bees within premises for the purposes of disposal and destruction if directed to by an authorised officer. - (4) A person may move a queen bee with any escort bees, and a queen cell if the movement is authorised by clause 52, clause 63 or clause 67. - (5) A person may move a permitted bee feeder into and within premises to feed bees. - (6) A person may move a hive or a permitted bee feeder within premises for disposal and destruction if directed by an authorised officer. - (7) The following persons are authorised to move hives or any bee feeder for disposal and destruction, if the bees from the hive have been destroyed in accordance with clause 21(3): - (a) an authorised officer, or - (b) a person directed to do so by an authorised officer. - (8) Unless otherwise permitted by this emergency order, a person in charge of premises must not permit another person to move any bees onto those premises. - (9) Unless otherwise permitted by this emergency order, a person must not accept or receive any bees that have been moved by another person.

-12 Testing and surveillance by authorised officers and qualified pest controllers [s 50, s 51(a), (i), s 91(1)(a), s 122(1)(a)]
+Testing and surveillance by authorised officers and qualified pest controllers [s 50, s 51(a), (i), s 91(1)(a), s 122(1)(a)]

-- (1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite. - (2) An authorised officer or qualified pest controller is authorised to collect and move dead bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (3) Any dead bees or Varroa mite carrier that is moved under this clause must be double bagged or wrapped in a way that does not allow contact with bees and remains in that state until it reaches the place where the diagnostic testing or other testing is to be carried out. - (4) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (5) In this clause, a Varroa mite carrier includes: - (a) apiary equipment, - (b) an apiary product, and - (c) a hive.
+- (1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite. - (2) A person in charge of hives must not move, remove or interfere with any testing material or equipment the person was directed to place in the hive by an authorised officer as part of surveillance for Varroa mite. - (3) An authorised officer or qualified pest controller is authorised to collect and move dead bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (4) Any dead bees or Varroa mite carrier that is moved under this clause must be double bagged or wrapped in a way that does not allow contact with bees and remains in that state until it reaches the place where the diagnostic testing or other testing is to be carried out. - (5) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (6) In this clause, a Varroa mite carrier includes: - (a) apiary equipment,

+- (b) an apiary product, and - (c) a hive.